Help to Buy explained

-Trying to get a foot on the property ladder can be a struggle for many people.
-Often with university debt stacked behind you and a low paid, entry level first job, saving enough money to put down a deposit is a common problem.
+Trying to get a foot on the property ladder can be a struggle for the best of us.
+Often with university debt stacked behind you and a low paid, entry level first job, saving enough money to put down a deposit is a common stumbling block.

 The government has introduced a number of different Help to Buy schemes, all aimed at those struggling to get to where they want to be on the property ladder.